mawaddahH/TestNG-Data-Provder-using-Excel/README.md

 ## Set up

-I used [demoqa-Book Store](https://demoqa.com/books) website and I follow all the steps in [TestNG Data Provider with Excel](https://www.toolsqa.com/testng/testng-data-provider-excel/) website
+I used [demoqa-Book Store](https://demoqa.com/books) website and I follow all the steps in [TestNG Data Provider with Excel](https://www.toolsqa.com/testng/testng-data-provider-excel/) website.

-Before running the code, there are some steps that need to take considered:
+And before running the code, there are some steps that need to take considered:

 ### First:
 Setup: